StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

  search validity < 0 |
  top tls.subject, tls.issuerdn, tls.notafter, timestamp, validity

-The complex part consits in parsing the two time stamp we are interested in with `strptime` then computing the validity.
+The complex part consists in parsing the two time stamp we are interested in with `strptime` then computing the validity.

 .. figure:: img/splunk-expired-tls.png